 Once you’ve narrowed down your options based on the above criteria, you should look further into the finalists.
 You should speak to multiple financial advisors before deciding on one to hire.

-Interview each of the contenders, asking them a number of questions, such as:
+Interview each of the contenders, asking them a number of questions, like

 - Are you a fiduciary?